dlowe-net/irken/README.md

 2. Copy or symlink any desired plugins into into `~/.config/irken/`  You may have to make the directory.
 3. Run `irken.tcl`.
-By default, it will create a configuration file that connects you to freenode.net and joins the #tcl channel.
+By default, it will create a configuration file that connects you to freenode.net and joins the #irken channel.

 Configuration
 -------------